yeoman/yeoman.io/app/_includes/yeoman.wiki/Weekly-Changelog.md

 (Will include updates that were not discussed at the last Tooling meeting)

+A new remote template:
+* html5-boilerplate for the main base
+* twitter-bootstrap for the optional list of JavaScript plugins
+* compass_twitter_bootstrap for the sass files, as the CSS files are authored in sass
-* new remote template (JS plugins from Bootstrap repo, SASS files from compass_twitter_bootstrap, JS files copied to vendors/sass, --template <name> option used to load a pre-defined template)
+* --template <name> option used to load a pre-defined template
 * make .coffee files in the /js folder automagically compile when tasks are run
 * - jasmine task
 * start on documentation